1. Who is eligible to go for the Overseas Education & Learning Programme (ASEAN, China and India) trip?

 6. What information do I need to sign up for the trip?

 You will need your passport details such as the passport number and expiry date when signing up for the trip.
 You will need to provide an emergency contact and perform a health declaration.
-Additionally, you will need to upload a passport size photo of yourself and a photo of your passport.
+Additionally, you will need to upload a photo of your passport details.

 You will need a passport validity of at least 6 months.
 E.g., if you intend to sign up for a September 2024 trip, your expiry date on the passport should be sometime in Apr 2025.
 Please apply or renew your passport before signing up for the trip.

 Singapore Citizens do not require a visa to visit ASEAN and China.
-Permenant Residents (PR) and International Students (IS) may require a visa depending on their nationality.
+Permanant Residents (PR) and International Students (IS) may require a visa depending on their nationality.

 Fees for applying for passport and/or visa are not included in the trip fare.